Characterizing Commodity Serverless Computing Platforms: The evaluation tool

-\textit{TBS} leverages a set of workloads as shown in Figure~\ref{fig:benchmark}, including microbenchmarks and macrobenchmarks, to evaluate the performance aspect of serverless computing platforms.
-With such benchmarks, developers can have a better understanding of the actual system performance of serverless computing platforms.
-Specifically, (i) microbenchmarks consist of a set of simple workloads targeting specific system aspects, i.e., CPU-bound workloads, memory-bound workloads, diskIO-bound workloads, and network-bound workloads. (ii) Macrobenchmarks focus on the real-world workloads (i.e., multimedia data process, MapReduce, machine-learning-based serving, etc), and they go far beyond microbenchmarks.
+\testbedName also provides a benchmark suite containing different benchmarks.
 Each benchmark is implemented in multiple programming languages (Python by default) to support the variety of the available runtime systems.
-Although there are subtle differences between code variants to adapt to the peculiarities of each cloud platform, the code of each programming language is basically the same for all.
-By default, our functions are implemented using the HTTP trigger, which is the most common event trigger and is supported by all serverless computing platforms.
+Although there are subtle differences between code variants to adapt to the peculiarities of each serverless computing platform, the code of each programming language is basically the same for all.
+By default, our functions are implemented using the HTTP trigger, which is the most common event trigger supported by all serverless computing platforms.
+The benchmark suite is considered to measure the runtime performance of these serverless computing platforms with workloads that have various system resource requirements, such as CPU, memory, disk IO, and network.
+In addition, real-world workloads that developers develop often consume extensive system resources to complete complex tasks.
+Therefore, we mainly design two types of benchmarks, including both microbenchmarks and macrobenchmarks as shown in Figure~\ref{fig:benchmark}.